youpie/BussieShifts/README.md

 5. party

 # How to use valid_on.txt
 Sometimes a timetable is valid again after another timetable was valid, in this case valid_on.txt can be used to tell BussieShift that a timetable is valid multiple times.
 If a file is started with a `.` it means the valid on date included on the PDF itself should be ignored.
 Every line after that should include a date in `DD-MM-YYYY` format.
-On that day the shift will be treated as new
+On that day the shift will be treated as new.
+The first line should specify the date of the _ingangsdatum_ of the actual dienstregeling

 **Example**
 ```
-.
+15-02-2026 <- The original dienstregeling starts on this date
 12-12-2026
 01-02-2027
 ...